Cheap Auto Insurance in Montana 2025 (Save Big With These 10 Companies!)

 No | No | No | Not applicable |

-While there aren’t any laws about using your cell phone while driving in Montana, it still might be a good idea to use discretion if you choose to use your phone in a moving vehicle.
+While there aren’t any laws regarding cell phone use while driving in Montana, it might still be a good idea to exercise discretion if you choose to use your phone in a moving vehicle.

 Driving in Montana

-Now that we’ve covered Montana’s driving and safety laws, it’s time to get into Montana’s can’t-miss facts.
+Now that we’ve covered Montana’s driving and safety laws, it’s time to discuss Montana’s must-know facts.

 What are some of the risks of owning and operating a vehicle in Montana?
 What about vehicle theft?
 What causes traffic fatality rates in Montana?